hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 Enabling this option adds a `markdownNode` nested field to all `RichText` fields on the generated Gatsby schema.

+You will need to rebuild your `graphcms-fragments` if you enable embeds on a Rich Text field, or you add/remove additional fields to your GraphCMS schema.

 #### Usage with `gatsby-plugin-mdx`

 These newly built nodes can be used with [`gatsby-plugin-mdx`](https://www.gatsbyjs.org/packages/gatsby-plugin-mdx) to render markdown from GraphCMS.